What Is Towing and Labor Coverage?

 - Insurance towing coverage is best if you're on a tight budget, already carry full coverage, and want simple protection for everyday breakdowns.

-- AAA is better if you take long road trips, have multiple drivers in the household, or want the most comprehensive service.
+- AAA is better if you take long road trips, have multiple drivers in the household, or want the most comprehensive service — especially with AAA Plus or Premier's extended towing distances.

 - Credit card benefits work well as a supplemental backup — not as your only plan.

-You can read a full breakdown of roadside assistance coverage options to decide what best fits your needs.
+For a deeper side-by-side breakdown, read our full guide on roadside assistance coverage to determine what best fits your needs.

 Does Towing Coverage Work Out of State?